Color-managed Timeline

 OmniScope has built-in ACES support via OpenColorIO.
-When using an ACES color science timeline in DaVinci Resolve, OmniScope can decode the ACES colorspace directly - no CST sandwich nodes or 3D LUTs required.
+When using an ACES colour-science timeline in DaVinci Resolve, OmniScope can decode the ACES colour space directly — no CST sandwich nodes or 3D LUTs required.
+Internally OmniScope applies the matching ODT (Output Device Transform) from its bundled ACES config, so what you see in the Source Signal view and on every scope matches what Resolve would show through its own ACES ODT.

 In **Project Settings / Color Management**, set Color science to **ACEScct** or **ACEScc** and select the desired ACES version.